acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 - Generate and provide Service Provider metadata configuration
 - Validate SAML runtime settings during application startup

-The configuration layer is initialized when the Flask application starts and remains static during runtime.
+The SAML configuration layer provides static runtime configuration for the Service Provider integration.

+Basic configuration checks are performed during application startup, while SAML-specific validation and Service Provider initialization occur before SAML functionality is used.
+Once initialized, the Service Provider configuration remains static for the lifetime of the running application process.
 This ensures that all application workers operate using a consistent Service Provider configuration.

 Changes to SAML configuration require rebuilding or restarting the application environment.